Skip to main content

 The workflow builder

-• Nodes — Triggers and actions appear as connected boxes
+• Nodes — Triggers and actions appear as connected blocks

 • Edges — Lines show the flow between steps